Child Struggling with Math? 12 Signs and 7 Ways to Help

 Tip: Consider reintroducing math to your child through a game-based lens.
 This can take on many forms like word problems, math books, math apps and more.

 Or, try Prodigy Math — the engaging, curriculum-aligned math app used by over 100 million students and teachers.
-All in-game educational content is free and accessible at home or in class.
+In-game educational content is free and accessible at home or in class.

 🌟 Plus, there are Membership plans available to maximize math practice and help you support your child's learning journey with ease.
 Becoming a member will unlock extra in-game rewards for your child and give you access to new parent features like Goals and Rewards, Practice Areas and Practice Sheets.